SUNY Downstate Medical Center

 Teaching is conducted at all six major clinical affiliates, with SUNY Downstate residents working with patients at each site under faculty supervision.
 Residents may rotate among the sites in order to experience a variety of practice environments.
 Since the patient populations served by the affiliates differ in ethnic makeup, predominant age groups, and socioeconomic status, residents get valuable exposure to the unique range of ophthalmic disorders prevalent in the various groups.
-In 2010, we will continue to have a part time rotation at Staten Island University Hospital along with a new rotation at Richmond University Medical Center also in Staten Island, NY.

 Over the last few years the Ophthalmology Department has worked with leaders at each affiliated institution to improve the local site's facilities and equipment.
 In return for their investments in the upgrades, the department has pledged an influx of new patients ready to utilize site-based ophthalmology treatment.
 The result have far exceeded expectations, with patient visits at very high volumes all sites.
 The following summarizes developments at the six major affiliated programs.

 Kings County Hospital Center

 This major, city-operated hospital – among the largest in the United States – is the center of the Ophthalmology Department's teaching program.
 With nine ophthalmology residents, it has been a primary focus of faculty and program upgrades since 1996.
 By mid 1999, every facet of the Kings County ophthalmology program had undergone significant adjustment, including modification of the previous care model.